 - “Nutrition and Injury” written by the UCLA Bruin’s Nutrition Team, gives additional information on how to promote a speedy recovery through proper nutrition.

-Proper nutrition is essential year-round for football players, but pre-game meals take thespotlight during the football season.
+Proper nutrition is essential year-round for football players, but pre-game meals take the spotlight during the football season.
 Foods need to fuel the athlete, but not slow him down - especially a cornerback like Richard Sherman!
+Some of the key fundamentals to optimizing the pre-game meal include consuming adequate carbohydrate for energy and making sure you are properly hydrated to perform your best.
 More specific information regarding diet plans for football players can be found in Lisa Dorfman’s football nutrition E-book for My Sports Dietitian.

 Fueling during a game is extremely important, and that doesn’t just mean drinking Gatorade.
 Some professional football players think outside of the box – or cup – for their during-game fuel.
 Marshawn “Beast Mode” Lynch eats Skittles while on the sideline, and Gushers are Sherman’s go-to snack.
-It may sound odd, but these are full of simple carbohydrates that are easily broken down – which means they provide fast fuel.
-Although these sugary options are not recommended in high amounts, or for everyday snacking, they can serve as a kick-start to any football player’s game.
+Typically, we are told to limit our intake of simple carbohydrates from candy; however, during a game, simple carbohydrates are the preferred source of fuel since they break down quickly, providing a rapid source of energy to keep you performing at a high level.
+It is important that you continue to prioritize carbohydrates that provide long lasting energy (whole grains, potatoes, beans) when thinking about your intake throughout the day and save the simple carbohydrates for game time.
+They can serve as a great option to kick-start any football player’s game.

-If you’re interested in more information on these topics, check out www.myfootballnutrition.com.
+If you’re interested in more information on these topics, check out the Performance Nutrition for Football Players eBook.
 This blog has highlighted a few of the key concepts that can be found there.
 Information on myfootballnutrition.com dives deeper into subjects such as position specific goals, supplementation, and many more nutrition-related concepts that are important for football players.
 It also provides examples of diets to follow, along with the scientific breakdown of how we use carbs, fats, and proteins for fuel and growth.
 Myfootballnutrition.com is a great resource for any football player wanting to optimize his performance and gain the advantage!

 You can also listen to Lisa Dorfman's interview on the Next Level Podcast show as she discusses the challenges of fueling football players.